trombik/ESP32-CAM_Interval/README.md

 Set-up mode
 -----------
-When the camera is powered up it will go into set-up mode.
+When the camera is powered up it will go into set-up mode, or time is not set.
 In this mode the camera has an open Wi-Fi access point and a web server.
 Connect to the access point and go to http://camera.local to configure the camera and enable it.

 Upon opening the set-up mode web site the camera's clock is automatically synchronized to the browsers clock.